Trustformer/koika/README.md

 For proofs using progressive rewriting, read
 [our paper](https://inria.hal.science/hal-04118645/document).
-We recommend the SMT approach over this, just note that it is currently poorly documented for the time being.
+We recommend the SMT approach over this.
 Head to the repository of
 [our processor](https://gitlab.inria.fr/SUSHI-test/herve) to see it in action.

 ## Who worked on this in SUSHI?